 Venezuela Migrant Crisis Relief

 Millions have fled Venezuela in light of deteriorating economic conditions and political turmoil.
-The migrant route into Colombia is both long and dangerous, taking the lives of many and leaving survivors in dire need of life-saving aid.
-With in-country partners, Rise Against Hunger supported community kitchens and shelters to provide critical aid to refugees who have fled to Colombia.
+The migrant route into Colombia is both long and dangerous, taking the lives of many and leaving others in dire need of assistance.
+With in-country partners, Rise Against Hunger supported community kitchens and shelters to provide nutritional security to refugees who have fled to Colombia.
 Through this initiative, Rise Against Hunger distributed 5,400 Venezuelan migrants in Colombia with a hot meal each day.
 Read more.

 Rise Against Hunger works year-round to prepare for and respond to crisis around the globe.

-Please consider making a donation to our emergency relief fund today to provide critical aid to those affected by disasters.
+Please consider making a donation to our emergency relief fund today to provide critical support to those affected by disasters.